-RNX-N150RT 150M Wireless Lite-N Router provides complete data privacy with multiple protection measures, including SSID broadcast control and wireless LAN 64/128/152-bit WEP encryption, WiFi protected Access (WPA2- PSK, WPA- PSK), as well as advanced Firewall protections.
+With multiple protection measures, including SSID broadcast control and wireless LAN 64/128/152-bit WEP encryption, WiFi protected Access (WPA2- PSK, WPA- PSK), as well as advanced Firewall protections, the RNX-N150RT 150Mbps Wireless N Router provides complete data privacy.

-Flexible Access Control
+Flexible Access

-The RNX-N150RT 150M Wireless Lite-N Router provides flexible access control, so that parents or network administrators can establish restricted access policies for children or staff.
+The RNX-N150RT 150Mbps Wireless N Router provides flexible access control, so that parents or network administrators can establish restricted access policies for children or staff.
 It also supports Virtual Server and DMZ host for Port Triggering, and then the network administrators can manage and monitor the network in real time with the remote management function.